sophiecchen/personal-website/thoughts/security-and-dfir-resources.md

 * [Security Certification Roadmap](https://pauljerimy.com/security-certification-roadmap/) contains common certifications for different points of your career in different security subfields.
 * [Digital Forensics Images](https://cfreds.nist.gov/all) includes many device images that you can download and practice on.
+* [This Week in 4n6](https://thisweekin4n6.com/) compiles the most relevant digital forensics and cyber threat intelligence articles and sends them to your inbox.

 SANS has compiled a [list of free tools](https://www.sans.org/img/free-faculty-tools.pdf) used in nearly every area of cybersecurity.
 You can also find an extensive list of cybersecurity resources (tools and learning material) on Hack-with-Github's [Awesome Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) repository.